wernsey/Jatalog/README.md

     Collection<Map<String, String>> answers;
     answers = jatalog.query(Expr.expr("ancestor", "X", "carol"));

+The `answers` collection will contain a list of all the variable mappings that satisfy the query:

+    {X: alice}
+    {X: bob}

-In addition, there is also a `Jatalog.prepareStatement()` method that will parse strings into `Statement` objects which can then be used to do batch inserts or queries, for example:
+In addition, there is also a `Jatalog.prepareStatement()` method that will parse strings into `Statement` objects that can be executed later.
+The `Statement.execute()` method takes a `Map<String, String>` of variable bindings as a parameter, so that it can be used to do batch inserts or queries.
+For example:

     Statement statement = Jatalog.prepareStatement("sibling(Me, You)?");
     Map<String, String> bindings = Jatalog.makeBindings("Me", "bob");